 I'm a huge fan of Dominique Ropion and truly appreciate the cerebral beauties of his creations, especially for FM, but this one is difficult to love.
 One reviewer below called this perfume "oriental" and I agree.
 Being of North African descent, and as such am dark and of a definite physical "type" (no one's ever been confused as to whether I came from Scandinavia), I tend to shy away from perfumes that bring to mind a certain, shall we say, overexuberant use of gold everything and smothering fragrances a la Opium (the original).
 It just feels like too much of a cliche for me.
 POAL walks a fine line between brooding, dark, sensuality I love, and a certain brassiness I'd like to stay away from.
 I keep thinking I might grow into this one.
 I returned a full bottle which was first given to me by my lovely husband, but eventually bought some travel atomizers.
 I can't say this is a true love, and Le Labo's rose 31 is much more to my taste, or even Christian Dior Ambre Nuit, but I'm glad I have the travel mini's.

 This is it, I've found THE rose fragrance I never knew I was looking for.
-It's a rose that is spicy and dark, and with it comes fruity patchouli and soft musk, and the little bit of oud to give it weight.
+It's a rose that is spicy and dark, and with it comes fruity berries and soft musk, and the little bit of woody patchouli to give it weight.
 Beautiful, expensive, with a sillage of about arm's length, and about 12 hours wear, for me.
+Don't overspray.
 I don't think I want to be without this fragrance, ever.

 What a shock!
 I have always absolutely hated rose scented fragrances.
 This one has wholeheartedly won me over.
 It is an intense rose fragrance that doesn't smell like somebody's grandmother.
 Long lasting.
 Wonderful whiff of fresh berries add to the allure of this fragrance.
 The body creme is just to die for because it is sinfully rich and fragranced with that wonderful Turkish rose scent.
 OMG, this could end up being my holy grail!!
 Sophisticated and so decadent.
 Expensive is an understatement.
 Body butter retails for $200; fragrance even more.